-I sometimes check the “Content Aware Fill Transparent Areas” box.
+I sometimes check the “Content-Aware Fill Transparent Areas” box.
 Photoshop will fill in blank areas around the panorama.
-Photoshop is generally good about selecting content to use as fill.
+Photoshop is generally good at selecting content to use as fill.
 But leave this box unchecked if you do not want Photoshop to add content or if Photoshop isn’t guessing well.

 When you’re ready, click OK.

-Step 4 – Wait for Photoshop to Create Panorama
+Step 4.
+Wait for Photoshop to Create a Panorama

 Photoshop will look at the individual images and find overlaps.
 Then the program will create a new file.
 The parts taken from each image will show up as individual layers in this new file.

 It takes some time for Photoshop to create a panorama.
 The amount of time depends on: